 A. There are no refunds for partial withdrawals; however, a student will receive a 25% refund when withdrawing from ALL courses prior to the end of the fourth week of the semester.
 This refund will be applied back to any financial aid that the student received.

-The University of West Florida is required by Federal policy to monitor financial aid students who receive Title IV funds and withdraw from all courses during the semester.
-Students who withdraw from all courses prior to the 60% point in the semester are not eligible for 100% of their financial aid.
+The University of West Florida is required by federal regulation to monitor financial aid students who receive Title IV funds (Pell Grant, Supplemental Educational Opportunity Grant, Direct Loans, Perkins Loan and Plus Loans).
+Students who have officially or unofficially withdrawn from all courses before completing more than 60% of the semester are not eligible for 100% of their federal financial aid.